arj27083/Getting-and-Cleaning-data_Assignment/README.md

 #Link for Tidy data was given in github link.
-#I would really appreciate if my grades are not cut for not uploading the tidy data on the oursera site.
+#I would really appreciate if my grades are not cut for not uploading the tidy data on the coursera site.
 It was a genuine misunderstanding on my part.
 Sorry for the inconvenience. :(

 # Getting-and-Cleaning-data_Assignment